 India's COVID-19 tally rises to 5.66 lakh; 66 pc cases in June alone; PM says increasing 'negligence' by people a cause of worry

-As Unlock-2 begins from Wednesday, India's COVID-19 tally climbed to 5,66,840 with nearly 66 per cases reported in June alone, and a concerned Prime Minister Narendra Modi said it was cause of worry that people are not strictly adhering to rules and precautions as they did during the lockdown.
+As the month-long 'Unlock-1' ends on Tuesday, India reported nearly 66 per cent of its COVID-19 cases in June alone, and a concerned Prime Minister Narendra Modi said people not strictly adhering to rules and precautions as they did during the lockdown was a cause of worry.
+India's COVID-19 tally climbed to 5,66,840 with a single day spike of 18,522.
 From June 1, when relaxations were introduced under Unlock-1, the country has reported 3,76,305 cases.
 Maharashtra, Tamil Nadu, Delhi and Gujarat account for nearly two-third of the total cases till now.

 Speaking on the coronavirus situation, Prime Minister Modi, in his address to the nation on Tuesday, said India is in a better position compared to many countries of the world, as timely imposition of lockdown and other decisions have saved lakhs of lives.
-He, however, lamented that there is an increasing "negligence" in personal and social behaviour during the easing of restrictions and urged them to be more vigilant.
+He, however, lamented that there is an increasing "negligence" in personal and social behaviour during the easing of restrictions and urged them to be more vigilant as Unlock-2 begins on Wednesday.

 "We have also seen that since 'Unlock-1', there is increasing negligence in personal and social behaviour.
 Earlier, we were very careful with respect to wearing of masks, social distancing and washing of hands for 20 seconds.
 But today, when we need to be more careful, increasing negligence is a cause of worry," he said and urged the people to follow all necessary precautions.
 He emphasised on strict enforcement of rules, especially in containment zones.